mikeTWC1984/Cronicle-X/README.md

 ![image](https://user-images.githubusercontent.com/31977106/87841063-afd3b100-c870-11ea-8e73-2c5274bc3e4e.png)

-If that option is set user's password/username check will be routed to external mechanism (standard mechanism compares password hashes) and all password updated option will be locked.
+If that option is set user's password/username check will be routed to external mechanism (standard mechanism compares password hashes) and all password update option will be locked.
 All other steps (user status check/incorrect password handling/session generation) are the same for both methods
 The default external mechanism is Active Directory.
 In order to enable it:
 1.   install activedirectory2 module: ```npm install activedirectory2```
 2.   in config.json specify ad_domain setting (a.k.a. kerberos realm)